SaakarMunjial/ETH-AVAX-Module4/README.md

 ## Authors

-This contract is created by `UDIT GUPTA` with the help of `METACRAFTERS Team`.
+This contract is created by `Saakar Munjial` with the help of `METACRAFTERS Team`.